paul-hammant/tbd/content/continuous-delivery/index.md

 The [bestselling book of the same name](/publications/index.html#continuous-delivery-july-27-2010) by Jez Humble and Dave Farley, details the 'marching orders' for many companies, where there is whole dev-team improvement agenda.

-{{< warning title="A Layer above Trunk Based Development" >}}
+{{< warning title="A Layer above Trunk-Based Development" >}}
-Continuous Delivery is a broad multifaceted subject, that sits on top of Trunk Based Development as a practice.
+Continuous Delivery is a broad multifaceted subject, that sits on top of Trunk-Based Development as a practice.
 This website, and this page in particular is not going to give it justice.
-Head on over to `ContinuousDelivery.com`{{< ext url="https://continuousdelivery.com" >}} and understand too that "lean experiments" are the part of CD and not so much the concern of Trunk Based Development.
+Head on over to `ContinuousDelivery.com`{{< ext url="https://continuousdelivery.com" >}} and understand too that "lean experiments" are the part of CD and not so much the concern of Trunk-Based Development.
 {{< /warning >}}

 ## Continuous Deployment